-First recorded by Jay & the Americans (1967).
+First recorded and released by Jay & the Americans (1967).

-Hit album version by Traffic (1968, released 1969).
+Hit album version by Traffic (1968).

 Written and first recorded by Jackie Edwards (1965).

-Hit version by The Spencer Davis Group (US #76/UK #1 1965).
+Hit version by The Spencer Davis Group (US #76/UK #1/CAN #22/IRE #3/NZ #4 1965).

-Also recorded by Jackie Edwards (1976).
+Re-recorded by Jackie Edwards (1976).

-Based on “(Ain’t That) A Lot of Love” by Homer Banks (1966).
+Influenced by “(Ain’t That) A Lot of Love” by Homer Banks (1966).

 Hit versions by The Spencer Davis Group (US #7/UK #2 1966), Traffic (US #68 1971), The Blues Brothers (US #18 1980).

-First recorded by The Spencer Davis Group (US #10/UK #9 1967).
+First recorded by The Spencer Davis Group (US #10/UK #9/CAN #1 1967).

-Other hit version by Chicago (US #24 1971).
+Other hit version by Chicago (US #49/UK #8/CAN #8/IRE #13 1971).

-From the wiki: “‘I’m a Man’ was written by The Spencer Davis Group singer-songwriter Steve Winwood and record producer Jimmy Miller (not to be confused with the Bo Diddley song), and released as a single by The Spencer Davis Group in early 1967.
+From the wiki: “‘I’m A Man’ was written by The Spencer Davis Group singer-songwriter Steve Winwood and record producer Jimmy Miller (not to be confused with the Bo Diddley song), and released as a single by The Spencer Davis Group in early 1967.
 It would be the last hit single by the band before the brothers Steve and Muff Winwood left the group to pursue solo careers.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.